History of the New York Giants (1979–1993): 1990: Champions again

 Although the Giants had one of the most successful seasons in franchise history in 1990, the season had a difficult beginning as Taylor held out of training camp, demanding a new contract with a salary of $2 million per year.
 Talks reached September with no progress.
-As the season approached Taylor received $2,500 dollars a day in fines for not reporting.
+As the season approached Taylor received $2,500 a day in fines for not reporting.
 Taylor signed a contract just four days before the season opener against the Philadelphia Eagles.
 Despite barely practicing since the previous season, he started and finished with three sacks and a forced fumble.

 They won their first 10 games, setting a franchise record for best start to a season.
 In those 10 wins the Giants did not allow more than 20 points in any game, and allowed 7 points or less 5 times.
 The San Francisco 49ers also got off to a strong start, matching the Giants with their own 10–0 start.
 As their Week 13 Monday Night Football matchup approached, it became increasingly possible that it would become the first matchup of 11–0 teams in NFL history.
 However, the Giants lost their next game, 31–13 to the Philadelphia Eagles, and the 49ers also lost their next game.
 The game drew high ratings nonetheless.
 The Giants held the 49ers west coast offense to seven points.
 But scored only three, in suffering their second straight loss.

 The Giants rallied and won the following week against the Minnesota Vikings before facing the Buffalo Bills in their regular season home finale.
 Despite holding the Bills' powerful offense to 17 points, the Giants lost 17–13, for their third loss in four games.
 To compound the team's problems, Phil Simms suffered a broken foot that put him on the sidelines for the rest of the season.
 His replacement, Jeff Hostetler, had been with the team since 1984, but had thrown just 68 passes coming into the season.